alexisc64/git__commands/git_commands.md

 ## branches

-`git chechout "name"` switch branch to the brach of your election
+`git chechout "name"` switch branch to the branch of your election

-`git checkout -b "name"`switches the working directory to the specified directory and `-b`creates the new branch
+`git checkout -b "name"`  switches the working directory to the specified directory and `-b` creates the new branch

-`git merge "name"`to merge two branches, from the "name" to the current branch
+`git merge "name"` to merge two branches, from the "name" to the current branch

-`git branch -a`to show a list of all the local files on the folder
+`git branch -a` to show a list of all the local files on the folder

+`git branch -r` to show a list of all the remote branches.

 `git branch -d "name"` to remove the "merged" branch that now is useless.

 `git config` see the actual configutation of git

-`git restore`to restoree working tree files
+`git restore` to restore working tree files

-`git rebase`to reapply commits on top of another base tip
+`git rebase` to reapply commits on top of another base tip

-## gitflow
+`clear` to clear the shell window

-`git add .` to add all files in the folder, instead of weiting one by one.
+`git add .` to add all files in the folder, instead of writing one by one.

 `git flow init -d` to initialize a new repo with the basic configuration

 `git flow feature` to create a feature

-`git flow hotfix [start/finish] "release"`to start or finish a new hotfix branch fot hotfix branches, the "base" need to be a commit in "develop"
+`git flow hotfix [start/finish] "release"` to start or finish a new hotfix branch for hotfix branches, the "base" need to be a commit in "develop"

 `git flow support [start]`to list a suport branch.

 `history` to see all the used commands

 `git pull` to incorporate changes into other repository.
+## gitflow
+To list/start/finish feature branches, use:

+`git flow feature`

+`git flow feature finish name`

+To list/start/finish release branches, use:

+`git flow release`

+`git flow release start release <base>`

+`git flow release finish release`

+To list/start/finish hotfix branches, use:

+`git flow hotfix`

+`git flow hotfix start release <base>`

+`git flow hotfix finish release`

+To list/start support branches, use:

+`git flow support`

+`git flow support start release <base>`